How to take card payments

 - Funds loaded onto the card in advance

-- Can be used for payments in the same way as debit cards
+- Can be used for payments in the same way as a debit card

 Is there anything else you should know?